Aggregation

 }

-Of course you can also create your own grouping function.
-If you want to do this, you actually need two functions:
+You can also create your own grouping function to have full control over how data is grouped.
+To do this, you need to define two functions:

 public class MyAggRow4